tomtjes/hugo-anatole-wiki/1️⃣-Essential-Steps.md

 ```

 ## Setting up the Social Icons in the Sidebar
-You can add social media based icon links under your profile picture by using the `socialIcons` parameter.
+You can add social media icon under your profile picture by using the `socialIcons` parameter.

 [Font Awesome](https://fontawesome.com/) is used for the icons.

-If you are using brand icons, prefix the icon value with `fab` if you are using a standard icon use `fas` instead.
+If you are using brand icons, prefix the icon value with `fab`.
+If you are using a standard icon, use `fas` instead.

 Ordering in the `config.toml` will determine the display order on the webpage.